signalfx/gdi-specification/docs/repository.md

 - MUST NOT grant `Write`, `Maintain`, `Admin` to anyone else than maintainers
 - MUST have a primary branch named `main`
-- MUST NOT allow anyone (including administrators) pushing direct to `main`
+- MUST NOT allow anyone (including administrators) pushing directly to `main`
 - MUST require status checks to pass before merge to `main`
 - MUST require at least one CODEOWNER to approve a PR prior to merge
 - MUST require signed commits on `main`